FraserThompson/gatsby-source-filesystem-fast/README.md

 A Gatsby source plugin for sourcing data into your Gatsby application from your local filesystem.

-It is functionally identical to `gatsby-source-filesystem` but sacrifices some robustness for speed.
+It is functionally identical to `gatsby-source-filesystem`, just faster.
 This will significantly improve build times on sites with many large files.
-How it does this and an example of its effectiveness are detailed below.
+How it does this and performance benchmarks are detailed below.

 If you don't have issues with build times currently (specifically time spent on the `source and transform nodes` build step), you can probably stick with `gatsby-source-filesystem`.
-This will likely only have a benefit for weird edge-case sites.

 The plugin creates `File` nodes from files.
 The various "transformer" plugins can transform `File` nodes into various other types of data e.g.